cultuurnet/uit-documentatie/content/json-ld/latest/events/event-video_add.md

 ## Request body

-Add an image to an offer
+Add a video to an event

 | Property	| Type | Description | Example |
 |--|--|--|--|